Yagich93/greeting-with-auth/README.md

 - There is no validation of input parameters.
 - There is no documentation generated apart of the description in this document.
-- Database implementation has been simplified to a hardcoded list of users.
+- Database implementation has been simplified to a hardcoded list of users, containing one test user.
+It is not covered with tests.
 - Authentication process is simplified to the search of user by his credentials or token.

 ## Notable Features